-If you choose to participate, it will involve completing the LRRC-QoL questionnaire during an interview via telephone or Microsoft Teams with a researcher from the United Kingdom.
+If you choose to participate, it will involve completing the LRRC-QoL questionnaire during a telephone interview with a researcher from the United Kingdom.

 The aim of the interview is to give us a better understanding of how you interpret the questions in the LRRC-QoL questionnaire.